SINTEF-9012/MQTT_SUR40/README.md

 # MQTT_SUR40
-Broadcast input events from a PixelSense table (SUR40) to a MQTT message broker.
+Broadcast input events from a PixelSense table (SUR40) to a MQTT message broker and to UDP.

 ![Schema](https://cloud.githubusercontent.com/assets/45740/23794427/b90384e2-0598-11e7-92a9-cb9c8d329442.png)

+## MQTT and UDP

+The first idea was to use MQTT, but it's to slow.
+So the second thought was about using UDP.
+It's still too slow, but it's better.

 ## Documentation